totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 # Perform K-means Clustering on Streaming Data

 ## Overview
-This example demonstrates the use of k-means on streaming data.
+This example demonstrates the use of k-means clustering on streaming data.
 It includes a Source window that ingests signal samples, and Train and Score windows that build the k-means model and assign each incoming event to its closest cluster in real time.

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).